-• Hash lookup
+Hash lookup

 If none of the above applies, the system considers the available hash tables for which the corresponding argument is instantiated.
 If a table is found with acceptable characteristics, it is used.
-Otherwise, there are two cases.
-First, if no hash table is available for the instantiated arguments, it assesses the clauses for all instantiated arguments and selects the best candidate for creating a hash table.
-Arguments that cannot be indexed are flagged to avoid repeated scanning.
-Second, if there is a hash table for an indexed argument but it has poor characteristics, the system scans other instantiated arguments to see whether it can create a better hash table.
-The system maintains a bit vector on each table in which it marks arguments that are less suitable than the argument to which the table belongs.
+Otherwise it assesses the clauses for all instantiated arguments and selects the best candidate for creating a new hash table.
+If there is no single argument that provides an acceptable hash quality it will search for a combination of arguments.